Table of content

 Conclusion

-Carbs and A1C levels are closely connected; consume more carbs and your A1C will automatically turn poor.
+Carbs and A1C levels are closely connected; consuming more carbs will automatically lead to poor A1C levels.
 As far as ways to lower blood sugar levels are concerned, the notable ones include consuming a balanced diet (with fewer carbs), doing regular exercise, and monitoring your blood sugar levels regularly.
 Blood sugar monitoring is easy with the help of a CGM sensor, such as the Freestyle Libre 3 Sensor.

 Disclaimer: This blog is for informational purposes only and does not substitute your healthcare specialist’s advice.